You are eligible to apply for a 24-month OPT extension beyond the initial 12 months if you meet all of the following criteria:

 - All forms are signed by you, including your OPT STEM I-20 and any other I-20s.

 - Make a copy of the entire packet for your records, making sure to send the original signed I-765 application.
 If USCIS receives an application with a photocopy of your signature, your packet will be returned.

 - Mail to the correct USCIS filing address.

 - USCIS sends the Receipt Notice, Form I-797C, two to four weeks after the application is filed.

 - OPT STEM Extension processing time is 90 days or longer.
 You are eligible to continue working up to 180 days while the STEM Extension is pending.

 Michigan Tech International Programs and Services Office is recommending to all international students to minimize international travel due to the changes to U.S. Immigration Policy.
-Given the current state of U.S. immigration climate, be prepared for the possibility of increased scrutiny at U.S. Ports of entry through additional questioning and/or inspection of your social media and personal phone.
-IPS is here to help and support international students in any way we can.
+Given the current state of U.S. immigration climate, be prepared for the possibility of increased scrutiny at U.S. ports of entry through additional questioning and/or inspection of your social media and personal phone.
+IPS is still here to help and support international students in any way we can.

 - Valid EAD card